Eliza-908/bootstrap/README.md

 The development repo will be a <a href="https://help.github.com/articles/fork-a-repo">fork</a> of the staging repo.

 Pull requests from initiated from the development branch will be checked and integrated with the staging branch.
 The development branch should remain in sync with the staging branch.

-If a pull request requires modification, then changes will be migrated to production after the staging and development repos are in sync, thereby assuring that the production site looks like the staging branch.
+If a pull request requires modification, then changes to the staging repo will be migrated to production after the staging and development repos are in sync.
+This assures that the production site looks like an "acceptable" version of the development branch.

 ####Get latest copy of the "origin" == pbogden/bootstrap